zeez-dotcom/FlutterPos/AI_ASSIST.md

 - Corrected date range handling and typing in `ReportsDashboard`.
 - Defined a `Product` interface and fixed product fetching in `ProductGrid`.
 - TypeScript compilation now passes with `npm run check`.
+- Optimized user catalog seeding with transactional batch inserts for categories and laundry services.

 ## Notes
 - Server endpoint for `/api/products` is not implemented.